This section provides background information on MySQL Group Replication.

 For a transaction to commit, the majority of the group have to agree on the order of a given transaction in the global sequence of transactions.
 Deciding to commit or abort a transaction is done by each server individually, but all servers make the same decision.
 If there is a network partition, resulting in a split where members are unable to reach agreement, then the system does not progress until this issue is resolved.
 Hence there is also a built-in, automatic, split-brain protection mechanism.

-All of this is powered by the provided group communication protocols.
+All of this is powered by the provided Group Communication System (GCS) protocols.
 These provide a failure detection mechanism, a group membership service, and safe and completely ordered message delivery.
 All these properties are key to creating a system which ensures that data is consistently replicated across the group of servers.
 At the very core of this technology lies an implementation of the Paxos algorithm.
-It acts as the group communication systems engine.
+It acts as the group communication engine.